I’m going to try the epic year approach.

 In 2013, by contrast, I can remember quitting my job and starting a freelance business.
 That’s two big leaps for sure, but honestly, I can’t really remember anything else but hard work from that year.
 In retrospect, 2013 doesn’t stand out in my memory as an epic year.

-Doing or experiencing something that you will remember for the rest of your life four times a year, once every quarter on average, is quite a tall order.
+Doing or experiencing something that you will remember for the rest of your life four times a year isn’t easy.
+But it is possible.